esaraee/Savoias-Dataset/README.md

 We would like to thank the students, [Yifu Hu](http://cs-people.bu.edu/yfhu) and [Yi Zheng](http://cs-people.bu.edu/yizheng/) who prepared the images for the interior design category of our dataset.

 ## Citation
-Please cite the following paper in your publications if it helps you with your research.
+Please cite the following papers in your publications if it helps you with your research.
 ```
 @article{SaraeeJaBe18,
   title={SAVOIAS: A Diverse, Multi-Category Visual Complexity Dataset},